nextflow-io/nextflow/docs/workflow.md

 ## Special operators

+The following operators have a special meaning when used in a workflow with process and workflow calls.

 ### Pipe `|`

-The `|` *pipe* operator can be used to compose Nextflow processes and operators.
-For example:
+The `|` *pipe* operator can be used to chain processes, operators, and workflows:

 ```groovy
 process foo {